pratiksingh1296/credit-risk-modeling/README.md

 #### Logistic Regression
 ![SHAP](reports/figures/shap_feature_importance.png)

 #### XGBoost
 ![SHAP](reports/figures/shap_xgb_feature_importance.png)

 SHAP (SHapley Additive exPlanations) is used to:
 - Identify global drivers of default risk
 - Explain individual applicant decisions
-- Support transparency and regulatory compliance
+- Support transparency in regulated lending environments

 Key outputs:
 - Global feature importance (mean absolute SHAP)
 - Individual applicant explanations
-- Quantification of each feature’s contribution to individual PD
+- Quantification of each feature’s contribution to the model score.
 - Consistency between SHAP risk drivers and domain expectations
-- Auditable explanation layer for regulatory transparency
+- Provide an auditable explanation layer for model transparency

+### Individual Applicant Explanations

+The FastAPI `/explain` endpoint generates applicant-level SHAP explanations using the underlying XGBoost model.
+The final probability shown to users is produced by the calibrated XGBoost model.

+SHAP values indicate whether each feature pushes the model toward higher or lower predicted risk.
+They are model-score contributions rather than percentage-point changes in the final calibrated probability.

 ---